|

 philology – they are electronic wizards, scientists, engineers,

-architects, and so on.
+architects, medical specialists, and so on.
 After they create their mediocre compound

-word to relay their message, it’s up to people with more language
+word to relay their meaning, it is up to people with more language

 expertise to improve on it.